 This one-day workshop brought together researchers from DEGRP’s China-Africa research stream and SAIIA, as well as other participants from academia and the private sector, to discuss key issues influencing Sino-African relations.

-A full live stream of the event is available above, or click here to watch it on YouTube.
-Alternatively, watch sections of the day's proceedings:
+A full live stream of the event is available above.
+Alternatively, watch sections of the day’s proceedings:

 Held in parallel with the second summit of the Forum on China-Africa Cooperation (FOCAC), the workshop focused on three priority areas, designed to raise key issues for consideration at the summit: